Types of Pipe Hangers & Clamps & Hardware & Pipe Saddles

 This head includes the screw mechanism for tightening the clamp.
 The other, movable head slides onto the other end of the pipe.
 In addition, this head has an instrument, often a series of movable “clutches” which allow it to slide along the line when setting up the clamping operation but which lock onto the pipe when clamping pressure is applied.

 For example, the same clamp heads might be switched over from a two-foot length of line to a twelve-foot length as the project at hand dictates.
-Having threads at both ends of the pipe also allows the use of pipe couplings, joining two pipe lengths to extend the clamp’s length.
+Having threads at both ends of the pipe also allows pipe couplings, joining two pipe lengths to extend the clamp’s length.

-In piping, a pipe clamp is a bottled attachment that clamps around the line.
+A pipe clamp is a bottled attachment that clamps around the line in piping.
 The clamps can be manufactured with black or galvanized finishes.

 A clevis hanger is a pipe attachment providing vertical adjustment, consisting of a clevis-type top bolted to a formed steel bottom strap.
 A clevis fastener is a three-piece fastener system consisting of a clevis, clevis pin, and tang.

-We recommend clevis hangers for the suspension of non-insulated or insulated, stationary pipelines.
+We recommend clevis hangers to suspend non-insulated or insulated, stationary pipelines.
 A clevis is U shaped or forked metal connector connected or fastened by a bolt or pin passing through the end of the connector.
 For example, clevis can attach two items, one with a ring 0.2 that would fit in the U and had a hole for the pin.

 Clevis hangers can also be known as ancillary equipment.
 These components include beam attachments, hanger rods, turnbuckles, clevises, eye nuts, and pipe clamps.